U.S. Energy Information Administration logo

 Click to enlarge

-Total U.S. energy consumption was the highest on record in 2018 at about 101 quadrillion British thermal units (quads).
-Consumption decreased in 2019, largely because of relatively mild winter weather in most regions of the country.
-In 2020, U.S. energy use declined about 7.5% from 2019 primarily because of economic responses to the COVID-19 pandemic that began in the United States during the spring of 2020.
+Total U.S. energy consumption was the highest on record in 2007 at about 99 quadrillion British thermal units (quads).
+In 2020, U.S. energy use declined primarily because of economic responses to the COVID-19 pandemic that began in the United States during the spring of 2020.
 Before 2020, the largest recorded annual decrease in U.S. energy consumption occurred between 2008 and 2009, when consumption decreased by about 4.9% during the economic recession.
 Other large annual decreases in U.S. energy consumption occurred during economic recessions in the early 1980s and in 2001.

 Click to enlarge

-Total U.S. energy consumption has increased, but energy consumption per capita has decreased
+Total U.S. energy consumption per capita has decreased since the 1970s

 Although total annual U.S. energy consumption has trended upward over time and the U.S. population has increased, the amount of energy consumption per capita (per person) peaked in the late 1970s.
 Annual per capita energy consumption was relatively flat from the late-1980s through 2000 and has generally decreased each year since then.
-In 2020, U.S. per capita energy consumption dropped to the lowest level since 1965, mainly because of economic responses to the COVID-19 pandemic.
-In 2022, per capita energy consumption was about 7% greater than in 2020 and about 2% higher than in 2021.
+In 2020, U.S. per capita energy consumption dropped to its lowest since 1964, mainly because of economic responses to the COVID-19 pandemic.
+In 2023, per capita energy consumption was about 4% higher than in 2020, but it was 3% lower than in 2022.

-Factors contributing to lower U.S. per capita energy consumption since the 1980s include:
+Factors contributing to lower U.S. energy consumption since the 1980s include:

-• Increases in efficiency of appliances, electrical equipment, and building insulation largely resulting from establishing energy efficiency standards and improving building energy codes
+• Increases in efficiency of appliances, electrical equipment, and building insulation, largely the result of establishing energy efficiency standards and improving building energy codes

-• Increases in the average fuel efficiency of vehicles resulting from establishing Corporate Average Fuel Economy (CAFE) standards
+• Increases in the average fuel efficiency of vehicles as a result of establishing Corporate Average Fuel Economy (CAFE) standards

 • Availability of financial incentives for energy efficiency investments

-• Increases in utility-scale electricity generation using higher efficiency natural gas-fired, combined-cycle and combined-heat-and-power generators
+• Increases in utility-scale electricity generation using higher efficiency natural gas-fired, combined-cycle and combined-heat-and-power plants

-• Reduction in the energy-intensive production of metals and other manufacturing
+• Decreases in production and manufacturing of metals and other energy-intensive-to-produce materials and products

 U.S. energy consumption per dollar of GDP declined nearly every year since 1949

 Along with per capita energy consumption, another measure of the intensity of energy consumption is how efficiently the economy uses energy to produce every dollar of gross domestic product (GDP).
-The amount of U.S. energy consumption per real 2012 dollar of GDP—the adjusted value to account for changes in the value of the U.S. dollar—declined in most years from 1949 through 2021.
-In 2022, energy use per dollar of GDP was 0.6% higher than in 2021.
+The amount of U.S. energy consumption per real 2017 dollar of GDP—the adjusted value to account for changes in the value of the U.S. dollar—declined in most years from 1949 through 2022.
+In 2023, energy use per dollar of GDP was 4% lower than in 2022.
 Although growth of U.S. energy consumption is closely tied to growth in GDP and other economic factors, it is partially offset by improvements in energy efficiency and other changes in the economy that result in lower energy use per unit of economic output.
 Many of the factors that contribute to lower per capita energy consumption also contribute to lower energy consumption per dollar of GDP.